aplteam/MarkAPL/Docs/MarkAPL.md

 * The implementation of [Definition lists](#) comes with some restrictions; see there.

 * Special attributes got introduced by Extra Markdown, and they are partly supported in Pandoc but they are not part of the CommonMark specification.
 However, they are recognized by MarkAPL with a syntax that is slightly different from other implementations.
-This makes it much less probable that the user needs to escape any `{` and `}` characters but at the cost of compatability.
+This makes it much less probable that the user needs to escape any `{` and `}` characters at the cost of compatability.

 * Regarding the LeanPub extension see separate document.